abdelrahmanTech/azuredevtest/README.md

 <TODO: A short description of how to improve the project in the future>

-	I would like to enhance this project by integrate the list of data from live data source and expand the prediction to include more then one city
+	I would like to enhance this project by integrate the list of data from live data source and expand the prediction to include more than one city and also improve the deployment to make it more durable by using kubernetes cluster and in such senario i want to confirm that the application deployed successfully or i should make roll back to ensure there will not be intrupt on the service

 ## Demo